• Publication type

 Designing migration strategies

-The European Migration Network (EMN) and the Organisation for Economic Cooperation and Development (OECD) have published the joint inform ‘Designing migration strategies’, which focuses on the development and implementation of migration strategies by governments in EMN Member and Observer Countries, and non-EU OECD countries, highlighting common challenges and good practices.
-Strategies are divided into six…
+The EMN and the OECD have published the joint inform ‘Designing migration strategies’, which focuses on the development and implementation of migration strategies by governments in EMN Member and Observer Countries, and non-EU OECD countries, highlighting common challenges and good practices.
+Strategies are divided into six categories: asylum, regular migration, integration, irregular migration, external dimension,…

 More